gamblePants/gamblePants.github.io/README.md

 4. Dynamically build a table that contains a list of products/services that a user enters into the search textbox.
 This would be done when the user clicks the search button.
 If there are no products matching the entered term, a message informing the user that no matches have been found should be displayed in the page (not in an alert box).

-5.Create an image gallery that allows the user to move through a selection of recommended products/services.
+5. Create an image gallery that allows the user to move through a selection of recommended products/services.
 The user should be able to move backwards and forward through the selection.

 ## Insctructions for how to use GitHub Pages to host images: